Being exposed to sharps (needles) or body fluids means that another person's blood or other body fluid touches your body. Exposure may occur:

 After you have been exposed, wash the area with soap and water.

 Your workplace will have a policy about what steps you should take after being exposed.
-Often, there is one nurse or another health care provider who is the expert on what to do.
+Often, there is a nurse or another health care provider who is the expert on what to do.
+You will likely need lab tests, medicine, or a vaccine right away.
+So do not delay telling someone after you have been exposed.

 You will need to report:

-After exposure, there is a risk you may become infected with different germs.
+After exposure, there is a risk you may become infected with germs.
 These may include:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.